UiPath/assistant-plugin-creator/README.md

 ## Developing widgets

 `@uipath/widget.sdk` exports reusable components and the APIs (such as `RobotService`) for interacting with UiPath Assistant.
-Do not import from `@uipath/agent.sdk` as it exposes unstable APIs.
+You may use `ApiService` to get access to Orchestrator.
+Do not import from `@uipath/agent.sdk`, as it exposes unstable APIs.

 When creating widgets at runtime, UiPath Assistant, is looking for a `MainComponent` that is exported by a `MainModule` (for each widget).
 Make sure you add them to `projects\sample-widget\src\public-api.ts`.
 You may also expose metadata about the widget (such as title, description and icon for its tab in Assistant) via the functions or constants found in `projects\sample-widget\src\lib\widget-metadata.ts`.